How to contribute to xPack OpenOCD

 xpm/xPack actions and build configurations are supported in Visual Studio via the xPack C/C++ Managed Build Tools extension.

-With this extension installed, xpm/xPack actions can be very conveniently invoked via a single mouse click, for example:
+With this extension installed, xpm actions may be very conveniently invoked via a single mouse click, for example:

 Prerequisites

-The build scripts run on GNU/Linux and macOS.
-The Windows binaries are compiled on x64 GNU/Linux, using mingw-w64.
+The build scripts execute on GNU/Linux and macOS.
+The Windows binaries are compiled on GNU/Linux, utilising mingw-w64.

 For details on installing the prerequisites, please read the Build Prerequisites page.